-Many people choose to display their Boston Fern in a hanging pot, allowing those beautiful fronds to gracefully drape over the edges of the pot.
+Many people choose to display their Boston Fern in a hanging pot or hanging baskets, allowing those beautiful fronds to gracefully drape over the edges of the pot.
 Young fern can be placed in a simple plastic or ceramic pot using a simple plant hook.
 However, larger fern require a sturdier pot and fastener.
 Just be sure your plant will not fall from the display.

 Another option that is often used is a table-top display.
 For young plants, this again is quite simple.
 Larger plants might feature atop a pillar-style table, perhaps as the focal point in the room.

 Less frequently, Boston Fern plants display on a floor.
 Because the fronds drape over the edge, this is less common, unless it is on a ledge or stool perch.